Queenen/social-media-client/README.md

 This will start a local server and run Cypress tests against it.

-## Contributing

-Contributions to this project are welcome.
-Please open a pull request or an issue to discuss proposed changes or report bugs.

 ## License

 This project is licensed under the ISC License - see the LICENSE file for details.